jacks808/linorobot-in-action/README.md

 On Mac OS, use `share network`  to share a internet connection to Respberry Pi is very simple.
 Here is the way:

 1. Connect Mac to a AP with internet.
+(Note: Please Do NOT use `802.1x` wifi AP)

 2. Connect Respberry Pi to Mac with a network line.